yuuushio/Md-Tree/README.md

 python main.py --file ~/path/to/file.txt
 ```

-### Note
+### Important Notes

-For the input list, it is recommended to use tabs for indentation, and `-` to indicate the beginning of an list-item.
+- For the input list, it is recommended to use tabs for indentation, and `-` to indicate the beginning of an list-item.
+- Make sure the list in the input file doesn't have any **blank** lines; this includes making sure the file doesn't end with one either.

 #### TODO
 - Make it efficient (runs in `O(n^2)` atm) and remove redundant checks/conditions.